Armed Forces Day: Bangladesh

 Bangladesh observes Armed Forces Day on 21 November to mark the occasion of the Tri-Services joint operation against occupying Pakistani forces in the Liberation War, 1971.
 The day starts with laying of a floral wreath at 'Sikha Anirban' (Eternal Flame) at Dhaka Cantonment by the President, the Prime Minister and the service chiefs.
 In the afternoon a reception is held at Senakunja, Dhaka Cantonment where the Prime Minister, ministers, the leader of the opposition and other high civil and military officials attend.
 In other cantonments, naval bases, and air bases, similar receptions are held.
 A special TV programme Anirban is broadcast on different TV channels the previous evening, and special newspaper supplements are published with national dailies.
 Receptions are also held by the Prime Minister and the service chiefs for recipients of the gallantry award Freedom Fighter Award.
 Special meals for family members are served in all military stations.
 The Armed Forces Division also brings out a special publication with articles related to the War of Independence and the armed forces.

 Brunei

-Armed Forces Day (Hari Angkatan Bersenjata Diraja) is marked on 31 May annually to mark the formal raising on this date in 1961 of the Royal Brunei Armed Forces.
+Armed Forces Day (Hari Ulang Tahun Angkatan Bersenjata Diraja) is marked on 31 May annually to mark the formal raising on this date in 1961 of the Royal Brunei Armed Forces.